wombleton/gitlaw-nz/acts/A/Antarctica Act 1960.md

     Section 2(1) **Treaty**: amended, on 29 October 1970, by section 3(a) of the Antarctica Amendment Act 1970 (1970 No 34).

-##### 3 Crimes committed in the Ross Dependency or in certain other parts of Antarctica
+##### 3 Offences committed in the Ross Dependency or in certain other parts of Antarctica

 *   (1) This section applies to any act done or omitted---